Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: A new index for finding interesting sections A new index for finding interesting sections

 }

-Let \(Y=XA\), where \(X\) is an \(n\times p\) data matrix, \(A\) is a \(p\times d\) (orthonormal) projection matrix.
-To generate a slice, following \citet{laa2019slice}, compute the orthogonal distance between every point and plane (defined by \(A\)), call this \(h_i\).
-Observations are considered inside a slice (section) if \(h_i < h\).
+Let \(Y=X\cdot A\), where \(X\) is an \(n\times p\) data matrix, \(A\) is a \(p\times d\) (orthonormal) basis for the \(d\)-dimensional space onto which the data is being projected.
+To generate a 2-dimensional slice, following \citet{laa2019slice}, compute the orthogonal distance between every point and the plane (defined by \(A = (\mathbf{a}_1, \mathbf{a}_2)\)) as the Euclidean norm Observations are considered inside the slice if \(h_i < h\).